Art Of Rally Accessibility Report

 Menus Don't Wrap: Menus don't wrap and stop the cursor at the bottom of the list if you press down.
 Or menus do wrap but make it clear that you are back at the top of the list with sound or narration.

-Art Of Rally has 8 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 7 accessibility features for Controls in Art Of Rally which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Single Stick: Can play with multiple buttons and a stick.